| Note I: This method may not be

 inch (3 millimeters) of one another, pipelines may be

+considered liquid-full and no correction is necessary.
 Step 6 - If the tank liquid levels before

 and after the line press differ from one another by